drshahizan/software-engineering/proposal/submission/sec01/Lastminpotential/readme.md

 ### 10. Technical Specifications:

-- Discuss the technical specifications of the proposed project, including data sources, data schema, data transformations, machine learning algorithms, data visualization tools, and other technical details.
+Data sources: Through a user interface, the system will collect feedback data from faculty and students.
+The criticism information will be put away in a data set for additional examination.

+Data schema: The name of the student or faculty member, the name of the course, the type of feedback, and the content of the feedback will all be included in the data schema.

+Data transformations: To make it suitable for analysis, the collected data will undergo transformations.
+Cleansing the data, normalizing it, and extracting features are all part of this.

+Machine learning algorithms: The feedback data will be analyzed using machine learning algorithms like sentiment analysis, text classification, and clustering.

+Data visualization tools: Information perception devices like diagrams, outlines, and dashboards will be utilized to introduce the examined information in an easy to use and reasonable configuration.

-- Mention the programming languages, frameworks, and libraries that will be used in the project.
+Programming languages, frameworks, and libraries: The Flask web framework and Python programming language will be used to develop the project.
+NumPy, Pandas, Matplotlib, Scikit-learn, and NLTK are some of the other libraries that will be utilized.

-- Provide details about the hardware and software requirements for the proposed system.
-- Explain the data security measures that will be implemented.
+Hardware and software requirements: A server or cloud-based infrastructure with sufficient RAM, CPU, and storage will be required for the proposed system.
+All of the most popular web browsers and operating systems will work with the system.

+Data security measures: Encryption, access control, and authentication are just a few of the security measures that the system will use to safeguard the integrity and confidentiality of the feedback data.
+The system will adhere to security protocols like HTTPS, SSL, and TLS that are accepted by the industry.

 ### 11. Timeline and Deliverables: